janus-idp/dynamic-backend-plugins-showcase/README.md

 The `export-dynamic-plugin` CLI command, used by the `yarn export-dynamic` scripts in the dynamic plugin examples, is part of a `@backstage/cli` fork (`@dfatwork-pkgs/backstage-cli@0.22.9-next.6`), and is used here to help packaging the dynamic plugins according to the constraints mentioned above, in order to allow straightforward testing of the dynamic plugins feature.

 However the `backend-plugin-manager` experimental package doesn't depend on the use of this additional CLI command, and in future steps of this backend dynamic plugin work, the use of such a dedicated command might not even be necessary.

+### About the support of the legacy backend system

+The backend dynamic plugins feature clearly targets the new backend system.
+However if it should absolutely be tested or explored on the legacy backend, a dedicated example backend application is provided in a [dedicated showcase repository](https://github.com/janus-idp/dynamic-backend-plugins-showcase-legacy-backend#readme).